 Harness

-A harness is absolutely essential in any adventure cat activity.
+A harness is absolutely essential in any outdoor cat activity.
 You’ll want to have a good harness that you and your cat are used to, and you can trust to be secure.
 You’ll also want to make sure to spend some time harness training your cat, so they accept the harness instead of trying to escape the harness.
-When its dark, I will turn on a little light that goes on his harness, so I can see him easily.
-When I didn’t have the little light, I would always be paranoid that he was gone because I couldn’t see him at all.
-Even if you have a white cat, don’t underestimate how dark it gets!

 If you are looking for a new harness, check out this blog post: Best Cat Harnesses 2022